 Fine Dining inside a Mayan Cavern- Alux Playa del Carmen!

 The staff is attentive, seeming to appear out of nowhere to lead guests to their seats.
-The cave ceiling lowers in the main dining area, with stalactites reaching their mineral rich fingers down in the corners of the naturally formed room.
-Narrow pathways lead off this main area and guests are invited to take a full tour around the cave.
+The cave ceiling lowers in the main dining area, with stalactites reaching their mineral-rich fingers down in the corners of the naturally formed room.
+Narrow pathways lead off this main area, and guests are invited to take a full tour around the cave.
 The extensive pathways open up into secret nooks and crannies.
 These romantically lit corners are reserved for special guests who have chosen a more private dining experience.
-The sizes of these private quarters differ greatly and Alux promises that it can host any event for its guests: from a special occasion dinner to corporate events and even weddings, the cave seeming’s adjusts its size to fit the needs of its patrons.
+The sizes of these private quarters differ greatly, and Alux promises that it can host an event for its guests: from a special occasion dinner to corporate events and even weddings, the cave seeming’s adjusts its size to fit the needs of its patrons.

 Once seated, you can really take the time to marvel at the subtle way that Alux has fused this restaurant into the awe-inspiring natural surroundings.
-Decor is limited to elegant furnishings in dark, baroque materials and chandeliers dripping in crystals, echoing the stalactites dripping into natural pools.
-Soft lights are hidden in the cave wall, castings colors up into the space.
+The decor is limited to elegant furnishings in dark, baroque materials and chandeliers dripping in crystals, echoing the stalactites dripping into natural pools.
+Soft lights are hidden in the cave wall; castings colors up into space.

 In the entryway, you pass a twinkling bar.
-It is impressively finished; a perfect balance between natural materials and modern sophistication that produces fantastically executed cocktails.
-The Mayan Sangría contains a heady mix of rosé wine, vodka and pear liqueur.
+It is impressively finished, a perfect balance between natural materials and modern sophistication that produces fantastic cocktails.
+The Mayan Sangría contains a heady mix of rosé wine, vodka, and pear liqueur.
 With a generous portion of fresh fruit and ice added, the mixture invokes a memory of eating Pear Drops as a child.
-Wine lovers are invited to the private wine cellar where they will be assisted by a sommelier.
+Wine lovers are invited to the private wine cellar, where a sommelier will assist them.